 Suhr said that there were 10 percent more police officers on hand than usual at the game.
 That total increased by 30 percent midway through the second quarter as the unruliness unfolded.

 The recent violence come nearly five months after San Francisco Giants fan Bryan Stow was severely beaten by two men in Los Angeles Dodgers gear outside Dodger Stadium after the archrivals' season opener.

 Two men charged in the beating, Louie Sanchez, 28, and Marvin Norwood, 30, have pleaded not guilty.

 Stow, 42, a Santa Cruz paramedic, suffered severe brain injuries and remains hospitalized in serious condition.

-Associated Press sportswriters Janie McCauley in Oakland and Josh Dubow in Alameda contributed to this report.
+Associated Press video journalist Haven Daley in San Francisco and AP sportswriters Antonio Gonzalez in Santa Clara, Janie McCauley in Oakland and Josh Dubow in Alameda contributed to this report.